jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.1 Error Handling

+- Set a exit status: Scripts should exit with 0 for success and a non-zero value to indicate a failure or specific error condition.

 - At the beginning of file, explicitly set shell options for early exit and error checking.
 Use variations of the